 How it works

 An initial training day helps you to sharpen your skills for effective self-evaluation, and develop understanding of the protocols and professional practice of peer review.
-Schools are supported by an experienced secondary school inspector who acts as coach and facilitator.
+Schools are supported by an experienced school inspector who acts as coach and facilitator.

 Schools work in groups of three, in which each school hosts a one-day review and participants from each school undertake a joint review of the other two.